Tour of the show grounds

-This building is typical of many which were built throughout the state in the
+This building is typical of many garages which were built throughout the state

 A mechanic of the 1930s understood how to do every repair necessary on an automobile.

-Although, in those days, you could not find a service station on every corner, the emergency of these stations represented
+Although, in those days, you could not find a service station on every corner, the emergence of these stations represented

 a trend to a more mobile society.
 As the number of vehicles increased, the need to have a place to buy gasoline or have repairs